brsvh/my-emacs/docs/Emacs-Init.md

 prompts Emacs to create backups by duplicating the original file.
 This deviates from the default method, which generates backups by renaming the original file.

+### Sync changes

+In certain typical scenarios, such as switching branches in version control systems or continuous log output, the files and text that I am about to edit and manipulate will undergo changes on the disk.
+Emacs supports their automatic refresh.
+I expect all files to always automatically stay consistent with the actual content on the disk, hence I have enabled `global-auto-revert-mode`.

+    (use-package autorevert
+      :config
+      (setq auto-revert-verbose nil)
+      :hook
+      (emacs-startup-hook . global-auto-revert-mode))

 ## Completion